Terengganu F.C. II

 Terengganu Football Club II (Kelab Bola Sepak Terengganu II) is a professional football club based in Kuala Terengganu, Terengganu, Malaysia.
-The club currently plays in the under-23 Malaysia MFL Cup.
+The club currently plays in the under-20Piala Presiden (Malaysia).

 The club was founded as T-Team on 14 July 2006, changed its name to Terengganu II in 2017 and became the reserve team of Terengganu Football Club.
 The club is widely known as The Turtles.

 History

 Early years (as T-Team)

 The club was founded on 14 July 2006 as T-Team.
 The club was formed after the Football Association of Kuala Terengganu District decided to send a football team to compete in the Malaysian League as T-Team.
 They competed in the 2008 Malaysia FAM League and achieved promotion to the Malaysia Premier League for the 2009 season.
 The club was then promoted to Malaysia Super League after just one season in the second division and competed in 2010 Malaysia Super League.
 The club was further rebranded as T-Team Titans to gather local support.

 T-Team squad during their 2008 Malaysia FAM League title celebration.